digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

     canton.X.Y.storage.parameters.migrate-and-start = yes

-To benefit from the new security features in protocol version 5, you must :ref:`upgrade the synchronizer accordingly <canton_domain_protocol_version_upgrading>`.
+To benefit from the new security features in protocol version 5, you must :ref:`upgrade the sync domain accordingly <canton_domain_protocol_version_upgrading>`.

 Activation of unsupported features
 """"""""""""""""""""""""""""""""""
-In order to activate unsupported features, you now need to explicitly enable `dev-version-support` on the synchronizer (in addition to the non-standard config flag).
+In order to activate unsupported features, you now need to explicitly enable `dev-version-support` on the sync domain (in addition to the non-standard config flag).
 More information can be found in the :ref:`documentation <how-do-i-enable-unsupported-features>`.

 Breaking changes around console commands